whitemech/pythomata/README.rst

 * Basic DFA and NFA support;
 * Algorithms for DFA minimization and trimming;
-* Algorithm for NFA determinization.
+* Algorithm for NFA determinization;
+* Print automata in SVG format.

 Credits
 -------